 What this means is that you have to anticipate the customer’s needs at every available opportunity.

 Will the service be undergoing a service maintenance which could cause technical problems for customers?
 Inform them at least a few days in advance through all available channels.

 Being forthcoming with customers in regards to information that concerns them inspires confidence and brand loyalty.

 Emphasizing to agents that the main thrust of the company’s strategy is to deliver great customer experience can go a long way into making sure that every hand on deck is on board.

 It makes for an easy integration of customer-centric policies and procedures into the company’s operations, resulting to positive results in customer support interactions.

-We at Executive Boutique know this all too well, which is why we are committed to training our agents to be well-versed in the best practices that have been proven to improve customer experience.
+We at Executive Boutique know this all too well, which is why we are committed to training our agents to be well-versed in the best practices that have been proven to improve customer experience and customer retention services.